IHE/ITI.mCSD/input/pagecontent/issues.md

 consolidated/overwritten with the identifiers of the "parent" organization.

 Probably, but the implications of opaque federation are complex.
-Some aspects may be consolidated (e.g. golden patient record) while others are not (separate documents).
+Some aspects may be consolidated (e.g., golden patient record) while others are not (separate documents).
 Perhaps we could limit scope to whether federated communities (Organizations with an ID of type HCID) are addressable in requests and responses.
 Seeking input from reviewers.